grtjn/mlvagrant/README.md

 Note: although you can technically create a cluster of just 2 nodes, 3 nodes is required for proper fail-over.
 The cluster needs a quorum to vote if a host should be excluded.

-The ml_version is used in the `install-ml-CentOs.sh` script to select the appropriate installer.
+The ml_version is used in the `install-ml-centos.sh` script to select the appropriate installer.
 Code is in place to install versions 5, 6, 7, and 8.
 The install-ml script refers to rpm by exact name, which includes subversion number, and patch level.
 Feel free to change it locally to match the exact version you prefer to install.

-For other settings see below..
+For the full list of settings see below..

 ### project_name
 Project name - defaults to current directory name